B0RJA/spar/README.md

  spar
 =================================================

-spar is 3D sparse matrix implementation desgined for fast memory read/write.
-Data is divided in blocks and compressed if the block is uniform.
-Maximum compression ratio using blocks of (4x4x4) elements is 32x with approx 50M read/write access per second.
+spar is a 3D sparse matrix implementation written in C desgined for fast memory read/write.
+Data is divided into blocks that are compressed when uniform.
+This allows the representation of matrices with large uniform aggregates.
+Maximum compression ratio using blocks of size (4x4x4) is 32x with approx 50M read/write access per second.
+The following matrix data types are supported: char, int, long, float, double.

 Use